Rusyn national awakening: Russophilia

 In mid-June 1849, Russian troops began gathering in the Carpathians, near the Dukla and Lupkov Passes, preparing for an intervention in Hungary to aid the Austrian Empire.
 Rusyn peasants gathered in villages and towns to witness the arrival of the Russian army.
 Strong Hungarian anti-Russian propaganda ultimately led to greater unity among the Rusyns, both in terms of their national consciousness and their support for Pan-Slavism and Russophilia.

 The arrival of Slavic troops sparked a strong trend of popular Russophilism in the Lemko Region and Hungarian Rus, similar to the Russophilism that was already prevalent in Galicia at that time.
 The main proponent of this new popular Russophilism was Alexander Dukhnovych.
 He described his view and reaction to the Russian troops in Prešov as follows: "It was, I tell you, the first and perhaps the last joy of my soul, the one that will remain in my memory forever."

-Rusyn literal societies
+Rusyn literary societies

 After the political failure of the national awakening following the dissolution of the Uzhhorod District, literary production in the Rusyn language and its variants continued.
 (Note: Other variants of the Rusyn language include Iazychie or the Carpatho-Rusyn dialect of Russian (Russian with some Rusyn words).)
 In 1850, Alexander Dukhnovych published the first Rusyn almanac, a calendar work titled Pozdravlenie Rusynov na god 1850.
 It featured poems such as Subcarpathian Rusyns, Abandon Your Deep Slumber, now recognized as the Rusyn anthem, as well as the poem Vruchanie, which includes the iconic words "I was, am, and will remain a Rusyn!"